Mai-hh/BookCrosser/README.md

 - **Modern Kotlin-Based Application**: Utilizing the powerful and concise language features of Kotlin for Android development.
 - **Jetpack Compose UI**: Building intuitive and dynamic UIs with less code using Compose UI.
-- **MVI Architecture**: Ensuring a predictable and manageable state in the app by following the Model-View-Intent pattern.
+- **MVI Architecture**: Ensuring the app's predictable and manageable state by following the Model-View-Intent pattern.
 - **Material Design 3**: Incorporating the latest Material Design guidelines for a visually appealing and responsive interface.
 - **Google Maps Compose Integration**: Embedding interactive maps directly into the app’s interfaces with Google Maps Compose API.